littlekotok/algorithmic-coding-test/docs/test-1.md

 Benjamin is friends with Paul
 Frank is friends with Paul
 Mathieu is friends with Aurore
-Sophie is friends with moi
+Sophie is friends with me
 I am friends with Benjamin
 ---
 Is Mathieu my friend");  # return false;